F1: Verstappen's title on hold after Perez wins in Singapore

 “I think it’s nice for Max to get it in Japan,” Perez said.
 “For the team and for Honda.”

-Verstappen is 104 points ahead of Leclerc and 106 clear of Perez, with 138 points left in the remaining five races, including an additional sprint race in Brazil.
+Verstappen is 104 points ahead of Leclerc and 106 clear of Perez — as long as the points distribution is not affected following Perez’s investigation for not staying within 10 lengths of the safety car.

+“I have no idea what’s going on,” Perez said.
+“I was told to increase the gap that’s what I did.”

 Verstappen made a mistake after the second safety car restart, following AlphaTauri driver Yuki Tsunoda’s crash on Lap 36.
 When Verstappen tried to overtake Lando Norris’ McLaren, he locked his tires and needed to pit again.